-- 3.1 EXAMINATION - A. Verify that field measurements are as shown on the drawings. - B. Verify that the ratings of the enclosed switches are consistent with the indicated requirements. - C. Verify that mounting surfaces are ready to receive enclosed safety switches. - D. Verify that conditions are satisfactory for installation prior to starting work. - 3.2 INSTALLATION - A. Install enclosed switches in accordance with manufacturer's instructions. - B. Install enclosed switches securely, in a neat and workmanlike manner in accordance with NECA 1. - C. Arrange equipment to provide minimum clearances in accordance with manufacturer's instructions and NFPA 70. - D. Provide required supports in accordance with Section 260529. - E. Install enclosed switches plumb. - F. Except where indicated to be mounted adjacent to the equipment they supply, mount enclosed switches such that the highest position of the operating handle does not exceed 79 inches above the floor or working platform. - G. Provide grounding and bonding in accordance with Section 260526. - H. Provide fuses complying with Section 262813 for fusible switches as indicated or as required by equipment manufacturer's recommendations. - I. Identify enclosed switches in accordance with Section 260553. - 3.3 FIELD QUALITY CONTROL - A. Perform field inspection, testing, and adjusting in accordance with Section 014000. - B. Correct deficiencies and replace damaged or defective enclosed safety switches or associated components. - 3.4 ADJUSTING - A. Adjust tightness of mechanical and electrical connections to manufacturer's recommended torque settings. - 3.5 CLEANING - A. Clean dirt and debris from switch enclosures and components according to manufacturer's instructions. - B. Repair scratched or marred exterior surfaces to match original factory finish.
+- 3.1 EXAMINATION - A. Verify that field measurements are as indicated. - B. Verify that the ratings of the enclosed switches are consistent with the indicated requirements. - C. Verify that mounting surfaces are ready to receive enclosed safety switches. - D. Verify that conditions are satisfactory for installation prior to starting work.

+- A. Install products in accordance with manufacturer's instructions. - B. Perform work in accordance with NECA 1 (general workmanship). - C. Arrange equipment to provide minimum clearances in accordance with manufacturer's instructions and NFPA 70. - D. Provide required support and attachment in accordance with Section 260529. - E. Install enclosed switches plumb. - F. Except where indicated to be mounted adjacent to the equipment they supply, mount enclosed switches such that the highest position of the operating handle does not exceed 79 inches above the floor or working platform. - G. Provide grounding and bonding in accordance with Section 260526. - H. Provide fuses complying with Section 262813 for fusible switches as indicated or as required by equipment manufacturer's recommendations. - I. Identify enclosed switches in accordance with Section 260553. - 3.3 FIELD QUALITY CONTROL - A. See Section 014000 Quality Requirements, for additional requirements. - B. Perform field inspection, testing, and adjusting in accordance with Section 014000. - C. Correct deficiencies and replace damaged or defective enclosed safety switches or associated components. - 3.4 ADJUSTING - A. Adjust tightness of mechanical and electrical connections to manufacturer's recommended torque settings. - 3.5 CLEANING - A. Clean dirt and debris from switch enclosures and components according to manufacturer's instructions. - B. Repair scratched or marred exterior surfaces to match original factory finish.